dart-lang/site-www/src/content/tools/pub/pubspec.md

 are relevant.
 Tagging with existing topics helps users discover your package.

 :::note
-On pub.dev topics may be merged into canonical topics.
-This aims to merge topics where the only difference is the spelling.
+Pub.dev might merge similar topics with different spellings into a canonical topic to avoid duplication and improve searching by topic.

-You can contribute to the [list of canonical topics](https://github.com/dart-lang/pub-dev/blob/master/doc/topics.yaml) by filing a Pull-Request on Github.
+To contribute to the list of canonical topics and their aliases, you can open a pull request editing the [`topics.yaml` file][] on GitHub.
 :::

+[`topics.yaml` file]: {{site.repo.dart.org}}/pub-dev/blob/master/doc/topics.yaml

 ### Ignored_advisories